mindsdb/aipdf/README.md

-# AIPDF: Simple PDF Data Extraction with AI Vision Models
+# AIPDF: Simple PDF Data Extraction with Multimodal Models

 Screw traditional OCRs or heavy libraries to get data from PDFs, GenAI does a better job!